 All information is accurate as of the writing of this article.

 Tips for Finding a Financial Advisor

-- When searching for a financial advisor to work with, one of the most important things to pay attention to is whether or not the advisors you’re looking into abide by fiduciary duty.
-This is one of the most important qualifications an advisor can have, as fiduciaries are legally bound to act in clients’ best interests no matter what.
+- When searching for a financial advisor to work with, one of the most important things to pay attention to is whether the advisors you’re considering abide by a fiduciary duty.
+This is key, as fiduciaries are legally and ethically bound to act in their client's best interests at all times.